shwgao/shwgao/README.md

 <!-- ## [CV](./CV%2012152024.pdf) -->
 ## News
+- 2025/09/08: I am currently working as an intern at Oak Ridge National Laboratory.
+My work is mainly about the large scale LLM deployment on GPU cluster.
 - 2025/03/31: I had a paper presentation on conference of AAAI 2025 symposium on GenAI@Edge.